Question: How Do I Read Faster?

 If you can get into the habit of reading regularly, you will soon get through a lot of books, and much more quickly than you ever realized you could.

 Good reading habits = faster natural reading speed

 Once you get into the habit of reading every day, you are unknowingly practicing your reading skills.

 And by practicing your reading skills every single day, your natural reading speed will increase.

-This isn’t speed reading, or skimming, or trying to read faster.
-It is your natural reading speed where you are able to digest as much information as possible, and the more you read, the quicker it will become.
+That isn’t speed-reading, or skimming, or trying to read faster.
+Instead, it’s your natural reading speed, and the more you read, the quicker you will become.

-Stop trying to read faster and instead focus on getting good reading habits.
+Stop trying to read faster and focus instead on developing good reading habits!

-Reading a little bit every day will soon get you to your reading goals, and the more you practice the skill of reading, the faster you will naturally get.
+By reading a little every day, you will soon achieve your reading goals, and the more you practice the skill of reading, the faster you will naturally get.

 If you want to know more about how to get good reading habits, I wrote a post on the subject earlier this year.
 Here’s the link to it.

 Let me know your experience with speed-reading in the comments box below.